Deepscorn/EntitasWithoutCodeGeneration/README.md

 Library to use entitas without code generation

 # How it works
 It works thanks to generics, lookup table and reflection for initializing indexes.
 My intent was to keep original performance.
-The only drawback is reflection step to initialize indexes (see EntitasData.cs).
+It has drawback, it has a reflection step to initialize indexes (see EntitasData.cs).
 But it is done only once, the first time you use api.

 # Workflow

 You don't need to generate any code.
 1. You need to register each new component in lookup table.
-Just add line to file, I add to Comps.cs.
+Just add line to file, you'll be using to say which component.
+For example, I name that file Comps.cs.
 2. And you need to add an editor to each component for Add/Replace to work.
 For single values you can inherit SingleValueComponent to not write boilerplate.
 No need to write anything special for flag components.

 Examples: